saasfee2022/course-materials/README.md

 This repository will contain materials for Saas-Fee 2022 hands-on sessions.

+The latest version of this repository can be found here: https://renkulab.io/gitlab/saasfee2022/course-materials .

 For now, feel free to [start a session](https://renkulab.io/projects/saasfee2022/course-materials/sessions/new?autostart=1), find the *Welcome.ipynb* notebook, and experiment with it:

 ![](renku-saas-nb-tutorial.png)